mailcampaigns/shopware-6-abandoned-cart-plugin/README.md

 After activating, configure the cart timeout setting:
 > "Number of seconds after which a cart is considered abandoned" (default: `3600`)

-Make sure this timeout is **shorter** than Shopware's own cart expiration setting:
+Make sure this timeout is **less than** than Shopware's own cart expiration setting:
 > `Time in minutes for a customer to finalize a transaction`

 > 🧠 Abandoned carts are generated using [scheduled tasks] and depend on the [message queue].